ManishaW/RocketPig/Rocket Pig ReadMe.md

 6) SETTINGS
 __________________
 On this page we have the option to change settings.
 The user can mute all music and sound effects or disable vibration.
-A dlete all scores option can be clicked and a reset game function is also present.
-An info button will give the user a brief overview of the game.
+A delete high score option is available.

 _____________________________________________________________________________________
 7) ABOUT THE CREATORS
 __________________
-We are two sisters using our skills and free time to create something fun to play.
+We are two sisters using our skills and free time to create an entertaining game for everyone.
 I (Manisha W) am a software engineering student and this is my first time using Unity to make a mobile game.
 I am having a great time learning all the different things unity is capable of.
 My sister (Nadisha W) is an achitecture student who enjoys art.
 She digitally drew all the characters, icons, logos and backgrounds.
 We really hope that people of all ages can enjoy this simple little game.
 Our goal for this game is 100 downloads on the Play Store.